 Nuclear engineering degree requirements are challenging, and with good reason.
 As covered above, nuclear engineering requires a lot of complex math, science, and engineering skills.
 It also uses a lot of relatively new technology, so at the end of the day, this career covers every letter of the STEM acronym.

-A challenging career requires a challenging degree to go with it, and by meeting a program’s nuclear engineer degree requirements and earning a diploma, you’ll prove that you have what it takes to thrive in a nuclear engineering career.
+A challenging career requires a challenging degree to go with it, and by meeting a program’s nuclear engineering bachelor degree requirements and earning a diploma, you’ll prove that you have what it takes to thrive in a nuclear engineering career.

 During the first year or two of college, nuclear engineering students generally take a lot of general courses, depending on the core requirements for their university.
 However, since nuclear engineering is a BS degree, these students usually aren’t required to take quite as many general courses as their friends in BA programs.
 These students also take higher-level math courses such as trigonometry.
 Other nuclear engineering degree requirements include upper-level science courses, safety courses, and introductions to the nuclear engineering career as a whole.

-Many universities also ask that students take several electives as part of their nuclear engineer degree requirements.
+Many top nuclear engineering colleges also ask that students take several electives as part of their nuclear engineer degree requirements.
 These electives usually focus on specific areas of nuclear engineering.
 For students who know exactly what they want to do with their degrees, these elective courses can help them tailor those degrees toward their career goals.